oktadev/okta-blog/_source/_posts/2021-05-28-using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app.md

 allow(_: User, "index", _: Bear);
 ```

 Save the file, reload [localhost:8080][], and you should see every bear again.
-But something else is missing… the `Owner` column is empty!
+But something else is missing... the `Owner` column is empty!
 When we serialize bear records in the back end, we include each bear's owner's email — a piece of data that comes from our SQLAlchemy-backed `User` model.
 Access to `User` data is now protected by Oso because `User` is a subclass of the `Base` SQLAlchemy class we registered via `sqlalchemy-oso`'s `register_models()` method.
 Let's add one more blanket `allow()` rule, this time permitting users to view user data at the `index()` endpoint:

 ```polar
 allow(_: User, "index", _: User);